sufifrank/threejs/A-Frame/README.md

 # A-Frame Basics
+* Basic primitives and HTML attributes
+* Position and relative positioning
+* Rotation and relative Rotation
+* Scale, relative scale, and reflection
-* Creating the scene with boxes and circles
+* Image textures and materials
-* Importing the A-Frame library